jtdaugherty/tart/README.md

 ```

 By default, `tart` is built as both a library and a command-line tool.
-But if you want to use tart only for its Haskell library, you can build
+But if you want to use tart only for its Haskell library and avoid the
-with the `libonly` cabal build flag.
+additional executable dependencies, you can build with the `libonly`
+cabal build flag.

 Features
 ========